oncohub-charity/oncohub-charity/README.md

 </p>

 <p align="center">
-OncoHub
+OncoHub Charity
 </p>
 <br/>
-The place where the open source community tries to overcome oncology challenges 🧬.
+Crypto-based protocol built for oncology challenges 🧬.
 <br/>
-Data science has huge influence on medicine today.
-The mission of this organization is to gather people 🤝 willing to contribute to open-source projects related to oncology.

-Area of interest:
-- immunotherapy
-- phytotherapy
-- nutrition science
-- and more

-As a starting point we take a look at sarcoma.
+The mission is to gather funds for oncology, with an additional incentive layer for ...

 ## Community and resources

 - visit official <a href="https://oncohub.xyz" target="_blank">website</a>
-- to ask general, medical questions, and project propositions, give advice, and create a community with us, join our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel
+- questions? join our <a href="https://discord.gg/cxmFYnzyjS" target="_blank">discord</a> channel
-- for devs 🧙, to ask technical questions for a specific project, go to the discussion tab in chosen GitHub repo
-- open oncological data tree stored on IPFS.
-IPNS address: k51qzi5uqu5djn9ynztm76s4ejbnkbrz52u48z4ccbuk9x6msgfk53w2qpmjmt

 ## Contribute

-OncoHub Organization can have an impact on oncology only thanks to its contributors.
+OncoHub Charity can have an impact on oncology only thanks to its contributors.
 There are many ways you can participate and help build an army⚔ against cancer.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License